ageller/IntroToQuarto/README.md

     conda install python=3.10 r-base=4.1.3 pandas matplotlib numpy seaborn r-rmarkdown r-reticulate
     ```

-3. Before using Quarto, you will need to activate you env using `conda activate quarto-env`
+3. If you are using conda, before using Quarto you will need to activate your env using `conda activate quarto-env`

 ## Rendering your Quarto doc to different formats